 - Adwords update

-The chances are each one of these would have had an impact on your website.
-And don’t forget Google makes many more smaller and incremental updates every single day (around 600 a year).
+The chances are each one of these would have impacted your website.
+And don’t forget Google makes many smaller and incremental updates every single day (around 600 a year).
 There are also the attributes that Google looks at, any one of over 200 elements related to your site and the search.
-All this determines whether you make a first page listing, or buried away on the fourth page.
+All this determines whether you make a first-page listing or are buried away on the fourth page of the SERPs.

-To keep on top off all this you need awareness of how your website is working, and to what extend search changes have affected your rankings.
-How customers are seeing your website, that is where the website audit comes in.
+To keep on top of all this, you need awareness of how your website works and how search changes have affected your rankings.
+How customers see your website is where the website audit comes in.

 How long will a website audit take?

-I run a number of different types of audits across digital marketing from basic website review audits completed in a few hours through to detailed audits with over 160 checkpoints.
-For larger websites completing a detailed audit it is not unusual for it to take any where from 2-3 weeks to complete.
-For smaller website keen to get an overall sense of how their website is performing an audit might be only 2-3 days.
+I run a number of different types of audits across digital marketing, from basic website review audits completed in a few hours through to detailed audits with over 160 checkpoints.
+For larger websites completing a detailed audit, it is not unusual for it to take anywhere from 2-3 weeks to complete.
+For smaller websites keen to get an overall sense of how their website is performing, an audit might be only 2-3 days.

 How much does a website audit cost?

-The cost of an audit will depend on whether it’s for an information based site or an eCommerce based site.
-It’s also going to depend on the size and complexity of situation as well.
+The cost of an audit will depend on whether it’s for an information-based site or an eCommerce-based site.
+It’s also going to depend on the size and complexity of the situation as well.